alex1ai/ugr-master-cc/cli-provisioning.md

 | Ubuntu     | 16.04 LTS |    71.44     |    279     |

 As a result of the speed test and the other factors, named [here](https://github.com/alex1ai/ugr-master-cc/blob/gh-pages/provision.md), I chose **ubuntuLTS** as the operating system for automatic vm creation in the acopio.sh script.
+Unfortunately I could not use newer versions, like 18.04 because it always raised an error.
+As in the future I will use Docker images anyway, I did not look further into this.